-Variable outcome for this reporting period.
-With respect to nutrient and microalgal concentrations the results are mixed.
+Positive outcome for this reporting period.
+With respect to nutrient and microalgal concentrations the results are positive.
 The average TN and TP concentrations are slightly lower than those from the previous annual reporting period at most sites.
-Analysis using the Mann-Kendall test did not find any trends towards poor water quality, with the exception of the chlorophyll-a and TN concentrations at S1.
-All other nutrient concentrations at all Salty Lagoon sites either show no detectable trends or are stable since the beginning of the PCM.
+Analysis using the Mann-Kendall test did not find any trends towards worsening water quality.

 With respect to turbidity, pH and DO the outcomes have been variable during this reporting period.
-With the exception of the pH measurements at S1 and S3, Mann-Kendall analyses failed to detect trends or indicated stability for these parameters since the beginning of the PCM.
+Mann-Kendall analyses either failed to detect trends or indicated stability for these parameters since the beginning of the PCM.